IDzetI/Prim-algorithm/README.md

 # Prim-algorithm

-<b>Example implementation Prim's algorithm on java.
+Example implementation Prim's algorithm on java.
 In this example, the prim's algorithm is used to create a minimal spanning tree.
 Which helps optimize the tree.
-This allows you to reduce the amount of stored data.</b>
+This allows you to reduce the amount of stored data.

 <b>Statement</b><br>